sudipto-g/SnakeGame/README.md

 # Snake Game

 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) StackExchange post and set of responses.
+In extension, an option has been set for an AI to play the game.
+(Caveat: the AI is not fool-proof and in a future extension, I wish to handle the corner case wherein the game ends since the AI fails to see the situation where the snake's head hits its tail, owing to its body length being too long).
 <img src="snake_game.gif"/>